echogarden-project/echogarden/docs/Tasklist.md

 ### Alignment

-* In DTW-RA, recognition transcript including something like "Question 2.What does Juan", where "2.What" has a point in the middle, is breaking playback of the timeline.
+* In DTW-RA, recognition transcript including something like "Question 2.What does Juan", where "2.What" has a point in the middle, is breaking playback of the timeline
-* DTW-RA will not work correctly with Polish language texts, due to issues with the eSpeak engine pronouncing `|` characters, which are intended to be used as separators and ignored by all other eSpeak languages.
+* DTW-RA will not work correctly with Polish language texts, due to issues with the eSpeak engine pronouncing `|` characters, which are intended to be used as separators and ignored by all other eSpeak languages

 ### Synthesis

 ### Phoneme processing
 * IPA -> Kirshenbaum translation is still not completely similar to what is output by eSpeak.
 Also, in rare situations, it outputs characters that are not accepted by eSpeak and eSpeak errors.
-Investigate when that happens and how to improve on this.
+Investigate when that happens and how to improve on this

 ### Browser extension
 * Investigate why WebSpeech events sometimes completely stop working in the middle of an utterance for no apparent reason.
 Sometimes this is permanent, until the extension is restarted.
 Is this a browser issue?